knightjoel/amazon-lex-customerservice-workshop/03_AmazonConnectIntegration/Readme.md

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>

 1. Select **Get started** to open the Amazon Connect Contact Center Manager (CCM) welcome screen.
-When prompted, you want to allow the browser to access your microphone.
-This will allow you to answer calls from your browser.
+Your browser may prompt you to allow access to your computer's microphone.
+This is for the case where a human agent would be answering incoming calls.
+You can safely decline to allow microphone access.

 1. Select **Let's go** to claim a phone number

 1. Select **Canada+1**, **Direct Dial**, and choose a phone number from the numbers provided.
 Click **Next**.
     > If you are concerned about the Area Code location, you can check its geography from the following Wikipedia link: https://en.wikipedia.org/wiki/List_of_North_American_Numbering_Plan_area_codes#Canada

-1. You can now make a test call and get the default Connect experience.
-Dial the phone number you selected in step 3 (displayed on screen) from another phone (e.g. your mobile phone).
-Once connected, choose **1** from the voice menu to connect with an agent; the Amazon Connect Contract Control Panel (the current page) will then prompt you to answer the call.
-	> It may take a few minutes before the claimed phone number is active.

 1. Choose **Continue** to get to the Amazon Connect Contact Center Manager App (CCM).
 Feel free to click around to see what is available.
     * On the screen, you will see the **Configuration Guide** that will step you through the configuration of your call center.
 You can **Hide the guide** in the upper right corner.